 There are three levels of jazz classes at Ballet Arts Studio: Jazz I, Jazz II and Jazz III.
 Dancers should be at least seven years old on the first day of classes to take Jazz I. In the Jazz classes, students learn isolations of all body parts, turned-in and turned-out positions for the legs, and all fundamental and advanced (in the advanced classes) jazz movements, including the classic jazz traveling steps, turns, jumps and leaps.
 The class emphasizes technical accuracy and performance quality in complex jazz combinations.
 Ballet technique is important in this class, and all dancers MUST be taking at least one ballet class at Ballet Arts to take a jazz class.

-There are four levels of theater dance at Ballet Arts Studio: Introduction to Theater Dance, Theater Dance I, Theater Dance II, and Theater Dance III.
-Dancers must be at least six years old on the first day of class to take Introduction to Theater Dance, and should be at least nine years old on the first day of classes to take Theater Dance I. This class focuses on "Broadway" style jazz floorwork and technique for warm-up, but includes other jazz styles as well, including Luigi and Simonson techniques.
+There are three levels of theater dance at Ballet Arts Studio: Theater Dance I, Theater Dance II, and Theater Dance III.
+Dancers must be at least seven years old on the first day of classes to take Theater Dance I. This class focuses on "Broadway" style jazz floorwork and technique for warm-up, but includes other jazz styles as well, including Luigi and Simonson techniques.
 In center, the students explore classic Broadway dance repertoire, with an emphasis on legendary Broadway choreographers such as Jerome Robbins, Bob Fosse and Michael Bennett.
 Students are encouraged to incorporate acting and singing into their dancing, although these skills are not required to take the class.
 Ballet technique is important in this class, and all dancers MUST be taking at least one ballet class at Ballet Arts to take a musical theater class.